trungIsOnGithhub/JavaSpringRedis/README.md

 ### Session handling

-The chat server works as a basic _REST_ API which involves keeping the session and handling the user state in the chat rooms (besides the WebSocket/real-time part).
+The chat server works as a basic _REST_ API keeping the session and handling the user state in the chat rooms (besides the WebSocket/real-time part).

-When a WebSocket/real-time server is instantiated, which listens for the next events:
+When a WebSocket/real-time server is instantiated, which listens for events:

 ### Connection